astrovm/astrovm.github.io/content/configs.md

 hideComments = true
 +++

-# general guidelines and philosophy
+# General Guidelines and Philosophy

-i'll try to keep this as simple as posible to increase mantainability and troubleshooting, and minimize unexpected behavior.
+I'll try to keep this as simple as possible to increase maintainability and troubleshooting, and minimize unexpected behavior.

-also, if i can keep something in the userspace using flatpaks without affecting usability, i'll prefer that to reduce system clutterness and increase security.
+Also, if I can keep something in the user space using Flatpaks without affecting usability, I'll prefer that to reduce system clutter and increase security.

 # devices